sviosdi/P12/README.md

 ## Getting started

+A full live demo application is deployed and running at the address [https://sez5ks-4173.preview.csb.app](https://sez5ks-4173.preview.csb.app)

 ## Running the backend

 A backend is already running by default as a demo with data for two users at [https://bz0bje-3000.preview.csb.app](https://markdownlivepreview.com/).